 Representation in mainstream media is one of the hardest parts of ASD for those actually on the spectrum.
 It is hard to find TV and movies that are made for and by Autistic cast members.
 Society can find it hard to accept Autism when neurotpyical (NT) people write the script.

-Autism savants are found in about 10% of the Autistic population, yet have become a trope in mainstream media.
+Autism savants are found in about 10% of the Autistic population, yet have become the de facto trope in mainstream media.
 This started with the movie Rain Man

 and has continued to today with TV shows like “The Good Doctor” and “Atypical“.
 While these shows do have Autistic consultants on hand, they miss out on the fact that they can in fact have Autistic actors play lead and supporting roles.
 The savant trope is a hard plot line for Hollywood to lose.